GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 **Real-world scenario:**
 ```
-You're in a café in Paris.
+You're in a cafÃ© in Paris.
 Your Pi is at home in Lyon.
 Type: ssh prometheus@100.x.x.x (Tailscale IP)
-→ You're connected instantly.
+â†’ You're connected instantly.
 Securely.
 Magically.
 ```

 **Think of it as:** Your Pi gets a permanent phone number that works globally.